 - Counsel to lender in mediation and global settlement of foreclosure actions involving various mortgaged properties and title claim dispute- obtained resolution satisfactory to client.

 - Counsel to loan investor in litigation to recover collateral — obtained summary judgment, based on defendants' discovery admissions and responses to interrogatories, in a contested foreclosure action where the defendants asserted numerous affirmative defenses including an allegation of lack of standing in connection with the assignment of the loan.

-- Represented a bank holding company in documenting a multi-million dollar joinder to a multi-million dollar syndicated subscription secured credit facility extended to an owner of a renewable energy related assets portfolio.
+- Represented BankUnited, N.A. in documenting a $40 million joinder to a $650 million syndicated subscription secured credit facility extended to an owner of a renewable energy-related assets portfolio.